 If people with heart failure are overweight, the heart has to work harder during activity, worsening heart failure.
-Such people should follow a healthy weight loss diet to attain and maintain ideal weight.
+Such people should follow a healthy Weight Loss Diets to attain and maintain ideal weight.

 Smoking damages blood vessels.
 Large amounts of alcohol can act as a direct toxin to the heart.
-Thus, smoking and drinking alcohol can worsen heart failure and should be stopped.
+Thus, smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
+Quitting smoking brings immediate health benefits that increase over time... read more and drinking alcohol can worsen heart failure and should be stopped.

 Excess salt (sodium) in the diet can cause fluid retention, which counteracts drugs given to increase the excretion of water (such as diuretics) and relieve fluid accumulation.
 Thus, consuming excess salt worsens symptoms.
 Almost all people with heart failure should limit their intake of table salt and salty foods and their use of salt in cooking.
 The sodium content of packaged foods can be determined by reading the label.
 People with severe heart failure are usually given detailed information about how to limit salt intake.
 Instruction by a dietitian can be helpful.
 People who limit their salt intake can usually consume a normal amount of water unless fluid retention is severe.
 Drinking extra amounts of water is not recommended.